ravikmrsingh8/oauth-demo/eureka-discovery-service/README.md

 Now Start API Gateway as well which will register itself with the Eureka server

 ## Running APP
-We have created Protected APIs using OAuth2 so first start the keycloak server. and then import these postman collections to checkout the request format
+We have created protected APIs using OAuth2, First start the keycloak server and then import these postman collections to checkout the request format

 [PostMan Collection Link](/postman-collections/)
 Get a token using either by standard auth flow or by password grant and use that token in Authorization Header and make Http GET request to the products or users end point